 The United States Court of Appeals for the Eighth Circuit analyzed North Dakota’s PBM laws on remand after the Supreme Court directed the Eighth Circuit to reconsider its decision in light of the reasoning in Rutledge.
 The Eighth Circuit had initially determined that ERISA preempted the contested provisions of Act 900, in 19-02.1-16.1 and 16.2, however, on remand, they reversed their decision and held that the laws were not preempted under ERISA.

-Like the Supreme Court in Rutledge, the Eighth Circuit Court applied reasoning from Gobeille to determine whether a state law “relates to” ERISA plans by analyzing whether there is an impermissible “connection with” or “reference to” ERISA plans.
+Like the Supreme Court in Rutledge, the Eighth Circuit Court held that whether a state law “relates to” ERISA plans by analyzing whether there is an impermissible “connection with” or “reference to” ERISA plans.

 Considering whether a law has an impermissible “reference to” an ERISA plan, the Court looked to whether the law “acts immediately and exclusively upon ERISA plans” or “the existence of ERISA plans is essential to the law’s operation.”
 In the case of North Dakota’s PBM laws, they did not make “reference to” ERISA plans because the law applies to PBMs regardless of who they contract with.
+The Eighth Circuit Court followed the decision in Rutledge and held that the “existence of ERISA plans is essential to a law’s operation only if the law cannot apply to an non-ERISA plan.”

-The Eighth Circuit reasoned that
+In assessing whether the law has a “connection with” ERISA, the Eighth Circuit reasoned that

 A state law has an impermissible ‘connection with’ ERISA plans if and only if (1) it ‘governs . . . a central matter of plan administration’; (2) it ‘interferes with nationally uniform plan administration’; or (3) ‘acute, albeit indirect, economic effects’ of the law ‘force an ERISA plan to adopt a certain scheme of substantive coverage or effectively restrict its choice of insurers.’

-The Eighth Circuit, quoting Rutledge, softened the emphasis on uniformity in the “connection with” analysis saying, “the mere fact that a state law ‘affects an ERISA plan or causes some disuniformity in plan administration’” does not mean the law meets this standard, “especially…if the law merely affects costs.’”
+The Eighth Circuit, quoting Rutledge, stated that “the mere fact that a state law ‘affects an ERISA plan or causes some disuniformity in plan administration’” does not mean the law meets the “connection with” standard, “especially…if the law merely affects costs.’”
 The Eighth Circuit further clarified its focus stating that ERISA pre-emption is “primarily concerned with pre-empting laws that require providers to structure benefit plans in particular ways, such as by requiring payment of specific benefits or by binding plan administrators to specific rules for determining beneficiary status.”

-The Eighth Circuit did not find any “reference to” ERISA plans because the law applies to PBMs regardless of who they have a contract with.
-The Eighth Circuit Court following the decision in Rutledge, holding that the “existence of ERISA plans is essential to a law’s operation only if the law cannot apply to a non-ERISA plan.”
+T

-The Court in Wehbi also held that the challenged provisions of the North Dakota law did not meet the “connection-with” standard, and therefore, were not preempted under ERISA.
+The Court in Wehbi held that the challenged provisions of the North Dakota law did not meet the “connection-with” standard, and therefore, was not preempted under ERISA.
 The Court reasoned that certain provisions were not preempted because they were “merely authorizing pharmacies to do certain things.”
 Those provisions were:

 Section 16.1(5): disclose certain information to the plan sponsor;